The Four P’s of Marketing: What They Are and How to Apply Them

 How does your price compare to the competition?

-How price sensitive is your customer?
+How price-sensitive is your customer?

 Place + Positioning